sara-nl/clouddocs/general-start.markdown

 ## Shut down and remove your machine

-If you want to shutdown your VM and stop consuming your quotas, perform the following steps:
+If you want to terminate your VM and stop consuming your quotas, perform the following steps:

-1. Tick the box to the left on the row of your VM and click _Shutdown_ (upper right corner of the screen, under the _dust bin_ drop-down button).
+1. Tick the box to the left on the row of your VM and click _Terminate_ (upper right corner of the screen, under the _dust bin_ drop-down button).
 ![shutdownVM](images/shutdownVM.png)

 2. Refresh the Virtual Machines list (by clicking on the two arrows chasing each other next to _+_ button) until your VM is gone.